arduino/docs-content/content/software/app-lab/8.integrations/1.companion-app/companion-app.md

 ### The Pairing Process

-1. **QR Code Generation**: When you run your app, the Arduino UNO Q generates a unique one-time password (OTP) and creates a QR code containing connection details (IP address, port, and the secret).
+1. **QR Code Generation**: When you run your app, the board generates a unique one-time password (OTP) and creates a QR code containing connection details (IP address, port, and the secret).
 2. **Secure Handshake**: You scan the QR code with your phone's camera app.
 The IoT Remote app is opened automatically and receives the secret to authenticate with your board over a secure WebSocket connection.
 3. **Video Streaming**: Once authenticated, your phone begins streaming video over HTTP on port `4912` by default.
 The board receives these frames and makes them available to your application.